-Information on what these terms mean, tips for where to turn, and links to the best resources for further information
+Information on what these terms mean, tips for where to turn, and links to the best resources for further information.

 What is “sexting”?

-It’s important to keep in mind, too – whether or not sexting is illegal for people of any age in your state, province, or country – there can be significant psychological consequences, if coercion’s involved or if consensual sexting turns into a violation of trust between two people (if one partner later shares photos without the other’s consent).
+It’s important to keep in mind, too – whether or not sexting is illegal for people of any age in your state, province, or country – there can be significant psychological consequences, if pressure’s involved or if consensual sexting turns into a violation of trust between two people (if one partner later shares photos without the other’s consent).

 What do I do if someone’s sharing nude photos of me?

 To some extent, what to do depends on your age.
 If the issue is aggravated sexting, when only adults are involved (people 18+ in the US), there are laws that can support your case, including sexual harassment, stalking, wiretapping, and extortion-related statutes.
 If you’re under age 18, child sexual exploitation and child pornography law can also come into play.

 Careful thought needs to go into the handling of cases involving minors because laws involving teens – particularly child-pornography statutes – haven’t caught up with digital technology.
 They were designed to protect children from sexual victimization by adults but, if applied now, can treat a minor taking and sharing photos of him or herself as both “perpetrator” and “victim” at the same time, and there are severe penalties for perpetrators, depending on the jurisdiction where law enforcement is called.
 And in many jurisdictions, school staff and other potential advisers are “mandated reporters” of child sexual victimization.
 That means that, if a student tells a trusted teacher about sexting photos, the teacher is required by law to report that information to law enforcement.

 I’m under 18.
 What are my options for getting help?